 A Weak Oral Routine

 A weak oral routine isn’t just not brushing or flossing your teeth, it is also keeping your mouth clean throughout the day and keeping your mouth away from harmful bacteria.
 Neglect of your oral health will introduce cavities and tooth decay.
-This happens through dental plaque, a sticky pale substance that coats around the teeth that contains harmful bacteria.
+This happens through dental plaque which is a harmful bacteria that coats the teeth.
 Food debris in the mouth causes plaque to form and is a consequence of not keeping your mouth clean throughout the day and brushing and flossing your teeth.

 A Fad Diet Containing Sugars